 You need to be up-to-date

 When food safety laws change or there's a product recall, you need to know.
-If you're an AIFS member, you'll receive all the information you need for two years after course completion.
+If you're an AIFS member, you'll receive all the food safety information you need.

 You're a role model

 If you've been at your workplace for a while, new employees will observe your actions and behave in the same way.
 By showing good food safety you'll be a role model for the whole business.

 Not only will your boss be confident that you're protecting the business and it's customers, they'll be impressed with the food safety signage you'll receive after completing an AIFS course.

 Having a nationally recognised course on your resume is impressive.
 Food Safety Supervisors are in high demand and this course may allow you to move into more senior or leadership roles.

 Food Safety is governed by two sets of legislation - state and federal.
 Both are enforced at a local council level by Health Inspectors.

 The federal legislation is governed by Food Standards Australia New Zealand (FSANZ).